Dog care when on vacation is something I think about every time I head outdoors with George.

 Confidence does not come from nothing happening.

 It comes from knowing you can handle it when something does.
+That confidence is the backbone of Dog Care When on Vacation and everyday life.

 A Simple Preparedness Checklist Before You Leave Home